How to fix Ads.txt not found Issue when using Cloudflare

 const adstxt = `Add your google adsense / third party Publisher ID info`;

-• Code has been replaced and I have added my site’s google publisher ID Information between the quotes.
+• The code has been replaced, and I have added my site’s Google publisher ID Information between the quotes.

 Replace the code and update google adsense published ID info